Lasting Power of Attorney

 Understanding the Basics

-Registering a lasting power of attorney involves applying through the Office of the Public Guardian (OPG), with a fee involved unless certain exemptions apply.
-But don't worry – we're here to guide you through every step of this process.
+Registering an LPA requires an application to the Office of the Public Guardian (OPG), including a fee unless exemptions apply.
+At RG Law, we’ll guide you through every step of this important process.

 What types of Last Power of Attorney are there?